Masood-J/Masood-J/README.md

 # 👋 Hi, I'm Masood

-🌟 A passionate **Front-End Developer** who loves crafting clean, responsive, and user-friendly web experiences
+ A passionate **Front-End Developer** who loves crafting clean, responsive, and user-friendly web experiences
 ---

 ### 🧑‍💻 About Me
 - 🚀 Currently working with **Next.js, TailwindCSS, and modern JavaScript**
-- 🎨 Passionate about providing users with a good **UI/UX**
+- 🎨 Focusing on providing users with a good **UI/UX**
 - 📚 Also exploring **C++** for problem-solving and systems programming

 ---